cheatham1/Fraud/README.md

 # Fraud
-Look at features, model fitting and clustering
-Using Kaggle dataset
+Feature engineering, classification and clustering Using Kaggle dataset